lukastautz/ltstats/README.md

 ## Upgrading
 To upgrade, first read the release notes to ensure that no special precautions have to be taken, and then just run the latest install script (this works for both agent and server, however the server should always be upgraded first).
 If necessary, the scripts should handle any conversions (if, for example, file formats changed) themselves.
 For docker, this is best-effort only.
 If you want to deploy the new agent after the upgrade, you can go to the "Settings" tab on the admin page and re-select the appropriate command to copy.
+Upgrades can be server-only, so the agent install command (and the version in it) doesn't necessarily change.

 ## Backups
 I recommend that you take regular backups, the data can usually be compressed to 20-40% of the uncompressed size.